 Actuarial calculations reflect a long-term perspective.
 For a newly hired employee, actuarial calculations will take into account the employee's entire career with the employer and also take into consideration the benefits, if any, paid to the employee after termination of employment until the death of the employee and any applicable contingent annuitant.
-In many cases actuarial calculations reflect several decades of service with the employer and the payment of benefits after termination.
+In many cases, actuarial calculations reflect several decades of service with the employer and the payment of benefits after termination.

-Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2016, are presented below:
+Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2017, are presented below:

-Wage Inflation 3.00 percent

-Future Salary Increases, including inflation 3.50 percent to 18.20 percent

-COLA or Ad Hoc COLA 3.00 percent

-Investment Rate of Return 7.50 percent net of investment expense, including inflation

-Actuarial Cost Method Entry Age Normal (Level Percent of Payroll)
+Wage Inflation 3.00 percent Future Salary Increases, including inflation 3.50 percent to 18.20 percent COLA or Ad Hoc COLA 2.50 percent Investment Rate of Return 7.50 percent net of investment expense, including inflation Actuarial Cost Method Entry Age Normal (Level Percent of Payroll)

-Mortality rates were based on the RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age set-back for both males and females.
-Mortality among service retired members, and beneficiaries were based upon the RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120 percent of male rates, and 110 percent of female rates.
-Mortality among disable members were based upon the RP-2000 Disabled Mortality Table, 90 percent for male rates and 100 percent for female rates, set back five years is used for the period after disability retirement.
+Mortality rates among active members were based upon the RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age set-back for both males and females.
+Mortality among service retired members and beneficiaries were based upon the RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120 percent of male rates and 110 percent of female rates.
+Mortality among disabled members were based upon the RP-2000 Disabled Mortality Table, 90 percent for male rates and 100 percent for female rates, set back five years is used for the period after disability retirement.

-The actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period ending July 1, 2010 to June 30, 2015.
-The discount rate, assumed rate of inflation, payroll growth assumption and assumed real wage growth were reduced in the June 30, 2016 actuarial valuation.
-The rates of withdrawal, retirement and disability and mortality rates were also updated to more closely reflect actual experience.
+The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period ending July 1, 2010 to June 30, 2015.
+The assumed rate of inflation, payroll growth assumption and assumed real wage growth were reduced in the most recent actuarial valuation.
+The rates of withdrawal, retirement and disability updated to reflect recent experience and mortality rates were also updated.